 On the Royal Diamond Jubilee tour in 2012 the Duke and Duchess of Cambridge visited Tuvalu, the Commonwealth’s smallest nation, and while there, William played a game of te ano with locals.

-The Pacific Cultures Collection at Te Papa has collected various ano from Tuvalu, including circular shaped ano made of kie (pandanus) that would have been used in a game of Te Ano.
+The Pacific Cultures Collection at Te Papa has collected various ano from Tuvalu, including circular shaped ano made of kie (pandanus) that would have been used in a game of te ano.
 Ano are woven by men and women who use three strips of kie to weave a core followed by an outer layer.
-They are made of various shapes, weight and sizes dependant on the players intended to use the ano, they are filled with a mixture of things including old leaves, the husk of the drinking nut, pieces of coconut shell and small stones.
+They are made of various shapes, weight, and sizes depending on the players’ intended to use the ano.
+They are filled with a mixture of things including old leaves, the husk of the drinking nut, pieces of coconut shell, and small stones.

 Koch, G. (1961).
 The material culture of Tuvalu.
 Suva: Institute of Pacific Studies, University of the South Pacific.

 Is a display game at Te Papa in order?